Texas A&M Institute for Neuroscience

 Prospective Students

-The Graduate Training Program in Neuroscience at Texas A&M University is designed to prepare students to become successful independent researchers that can help society meet wide-ranging needs in industry, medicine, defense and academic fields.
+The Graduate Training Program in Neuroscience at Texas A&M University through the Texas A&M Institute for Neuroscience (TAMIN) is designed to prepare students to become successful independent researchers that can help society meet wide-ranging needs in industry, medicine, defense and academic fields.
 Click here to learn more about the structure and benefits of the program.
 Below, you will find instructions on how to complete the application process.

 HOW TO APPLY